 Once formed, the UIT is essentially "dead money" in that there is no on-going active management.
 It keeps turnover and costs lower than many actively managed funds.

 One wrinkle new investors have when encountering unit investment trusts is discovering that they have expiration dates.
 Upon expiration, the trust dissolves.
 The owner typically has one of three choices:

 - Take delivery of the underlying assets (known as an "in-kind" delivery).
-That is, you actually get your share of all of the stocks, bonds, REITs, or other holdings in the trust transferred to your name.
+That is, you get your share of all of the stocks, bonds, REITs, or other holdings in the trust transferred to your name.
 For most people, this would mean depositing them in a brokerage account or having them directly registered to take advantage of the DRIPs.

 - Rollover the trust into a new similar, identical, or different unit investment trust offered by the sponsor.
 Many times, sponsors will offer incentives to do so, frequently in the form of a lower sales charge or other fee arrangement.